panstromek/quasar-ide-helper/extension/README.md

 # Quasar Ide Helper
 This extension enables autocomplete and quick doc for for various features of Quasar framework in WebStorm and other JetBrains IDEs by generating bunch of files that IDEA can index easily.
+It was inspired by [laravel-ide-helper](https://github.com/barryvdh/laravel-ide-helper), which does the similar thing for Laravel.

 This project is still in development, so expect missing features.
-Contributions welcome ;) (but open an issue pls)
+Contributions welcome ;) (but open an issue first pls)

 ## Usage
 You need to have a Vue plugin installed in the IDE and Quasar of course.